 We usually fit cosmetic braces which are more discreet as they are tooth coloured.
 This is the option most teenagers will have when they have braces, and it is very effective at moving teeth.
 The treatment duration can vary depending on the starting position of teeth, but commonly is 12-24 months.

 Aligners are removable trays that fit over your teeth and move them into their new positions.
-The leading brand with this is Invisalign.
+We use Invisalign which is the leading brand.
 We send your impressions to Invisalign and they plan how to move the teeth into their new positions and produce a simulation that shows you what the end result is likely to look like.

 This is used in certain cases to align the front 6 teeth.
 Since the root positions aren’t moved the treatment is much quicker, however the way your teeth meet at the back will not improve.
-This is a good option for a lot of people, however not everyone is suitable for this option.
+This is a good option for many people, however not everyone is suitable for this option.
 Average treatment time for this option is 5-9 months.

 Referral to a specialist centre